Special Events

 HOLOCAUST REMEMBRANCE

-On Monday, April 28, we will hold our annual Community Holocaust Remembrance Service.
-We will begin at 6 pm with a brief service at the Holocaust Memorial in downtown Alexandria.
-We will continue the service in the Emmanuel Baptist Church Chapel at 6:30 pm.
-Our guest speaker this year is renowned Holocaust educator, Michael Berenbaum, the project director for the Holocaust Museum in Washington, DC.
-Music will be provided by the ASH Highs and Lows, the Pineville High Chamber Choir and Rabbi Judy Ginsburgh.
+Each year, we hold our annual Community Holocaust Remembrance Service.
+We begin at the Holocaust Memorial in downtown Alexandria and continue the service in the Emmanuel Baptist Church Chapel.
+Our guest speaker this year was renowned Holocaust educator, Michael Berenbaum, the project director for the Holocaust Museum in Washington, DC.
+Music was provided by the ASH Highs and Lows, the Pineville High Chamber Choir and Rabbi Judy Ginsburgh.
 This event is free and open to the community.

 We are selling special Holocaust memorial candles for $18 each.
 It is traditional to light these candles on Yom HaShoah.
 If you would like to purchase one, please contact rabbi@jewishtemple.org.